 The following cumulative impacts analysis is based on the recommendations included in SCAQMD's CEQA Air Quality Handbook.
-Based on SCAQMD guidance, individual construction projects that exceed the recommended daily thresholds for project-specific impacts would cause a cumulatively considerable increase in emissions for those pollutants for which the Air Basin is in non-attainment.
+According to SCAQMD, individual projects that exceed SCAQMD's recommended daily thresholds for project-specific impacts would cause a cumulatively considerable increase in emissions for those pollutants for which the Air Basin is in non-attainment.
 Conversely, projects that do not exceed the project-specific thresholds are generally not considered to be cumulatively significant.